HeIIow2/music-downloader/README.md

 ```

-Looks way more managebal, doesn't it?
+Looks way more manageable, doesn't it?

 The reason every relation here is a `n:m` *(many to many)* relation is not, that it makes sense in the aspekt of modeling reality, but to be able to put data from many Sources in the same Data Model.
-Every Service models Data a bit different, and projecting a one to many relationship to a many to many relationship without data loss is easy.
+Every Service models Data a bit different, and projecting a one-to-many relationship to a many to many relationship without data loss is easy.
 The other way around it is basically impossible

 ## Data Objects